andreafrank/weather/README.md

 ReactJS app to geolocate the user, return city, and display the current weather.
 The app also displays an unsplash image that uses the current weather condition as a search term.
 The app will auto-update every 10 minutes.

 OpenWeather API
-Google Maps Geocode API.
+Google Maps Geocode API
-Unsplash API.
+Unsplash API
-TailwindCSS styling.
+TailwindCSS styling

 ![Weather App](public/Screen_Shot.png)